 Your mesentery can also produce a protein called C-reactive protein (CRP), which is a sign of inflammation.
 It’s usually produced in your liver, but fat cells in your mesentery can also produce it.

 This new understanding of the mesentery and how it functions could be a game changer for how doctors understand and treat certain conditions.
 Crohn’s disease is a great example of this.

 Crohn’s disease is a type of inflammatory bowel disease that causes inflammation of your digestive tract and bowel tissue.
 This inflammation can lead to pain, diarrhea, and trouble absorbing nutrients from food.

 The mesentery of people with Crohn’s disease often has an increase in the amount and thickness of fat tissue.
 Fat cells in the mesentery can produce proteins that are associated with inflammation, including CRP.
 A 2016 study linked this fat tissue in the mesenteries of people with Crohn’s disease to increased inflammation, CRP production, and bacterial invasion.

 This connection suggests that targeting the mesentery might be an effective treatment option for Crohn’s disease.
-For example, a probiotic therapy was to improve inflammation-related dysfunction in mesentery tissue samples from people with Crohn’s disease.
-In addition, removing part of the mesentery may be an effective way to reduce the chance of Crohn’s disease returning after a bowel resection.
+For example, a probiotic therapy was

 The mesentery is a newly classified organ in your abdomen.
 Researchers used to think it was made up of several parts, but recent research determined that it’s one continuous structure.
 This new understanding of the mesentery may help researchers better understand its role in certain conditions, including Crohn’s disease.